harrisonahn1129/combined_AI_assistant/README.md

 - CompletableFuture for non-blocking API calls
 - ExecutorService for managing background tasks
 - Synchronized UI updates using SwingUtilities.invokeLater()

+### Database Storage
+The application uses SQLite for data persistence:
+- Lightweight, file-based database requiring no separate server
+- Tables for conversations (API keys now stored only in memory)
+- Simple JDBC-based interface
+- Fallback to in-memory storage if database connection fails

+### Security
+The application implements security measures:
+- API keys are stored only in memory during runtime
+- API keys are never persisted to disk or database
+- Password fields mask sensitive input
+- API keys are applied directly to handlers without intermediary storage

 ### Networking
 API communication is handled with Java's built-in networking capabilities: